top of page

 Diagnosis

 Welcome to 'MAN-KIND', blog series that offers support to carers of loved ones who are navigating the challenging journey of breast cancer.
-I'm your host, Daniel Shandley, and I'm here to bring you this platform for sharing experiences, providing comfort, and offering helpful tips to those who are supporting a loved one during this difficult time.
+I'm Daniel Shandley, and I'm here to bring you this platform for sharing experiences, providing comfort, and offering helpful tips to those who are supporting a loved one during this difficult time.

 As someone who has experienced the emotional toll of breast cancer in my own life, I understand the fear and uncertainty that comes with the diagnosis.
 Through this series, we aim to create a community of support, encouragement and strength for listeners.
 It is our hope that you will find comfort in the experiences shared and that these conversations will help alleviate the stress and confusion that often accompany caring for a loved one with breast cancer.

 How can we prepare ourselves for bad news?
 Unfortunately, there is no easy answer.
-As we experienced when we received the positive BC results, it can feel like a bomb has gone off and our world has closed in around us.
+As we experienced, when we received the positive results, it can feel like a bomb has gone off and our world has closed in around us.
 The silence in the room was deafening and overwhelming, and it felt like information was being thrown at us from all directions.
 It was difficult to process, and it felt like our minds were just not able to retain anything.
 In moments like these, it's natural to want to reach out and grab onto something, anything, for support.
 But sometimes the people we love need space to process their own emotions, and we need to respect that.
 All we can do in these moments is take a deep breath, try to stay grounded, and be there for those we care about as best we can.

 This was a moment of fight or flight.
 I chose to fight.

 She needs you now more than ever, and your willingness to listen and provide comfort can mean everything to her in that moment.
 Sometimes, deciding on the right course of action can be a daunting task.
 However, in times of crisis, don't allow yourself to slip into a passive state.
 Be alert and take note of her surroundings, understand her needs to the best of your abilities.
 As her primary support system, it is necessary to be proactive in gaining clarity from the medical team.
 If something is unclear, don't hesitate to ask for clarification and take notes to make things easier for future reference.
 It's essential to recognise that these intense circumstances are bound to stir emotions, which might range from anger and fear to powerlessness and stress.
 It's crucial to acknowledge these emotions and have them under control, as they could be dangerously destructive if left unchecked.
-Remember, you're feeling these emotions because you care.
-The moment you become aware of any uncontrollable emotions or negative energy, take action to correct any adverse effects they might cause.

 Know that every effort you make towards caring for your loved one is appreciated, and you will get through this together.

-It's understandable that when faced with unavoidable situations, one may feel the urge to retreat.
-However, it's crucial to recognise that backing down is not an option.
-Running away might seem like the easy way out, but leaving when one's partner is sick is incredibly devastating.
+It's understandable that when faced with unavoidable situations, you may feel the urge to retreat.
+However, it's crucial to recognise that backing down or is not an option.
+Running away might seem like the easy way out, but leaving when your partner is sick is incredibly devastating.
 It would take great courage to stay, face the struggles, and fight with them as a united front.
 As a man to another, I will tell you this - you have to be there for your partner.

-During the journey that Catherine and I took, we had to stand together through thick and thin.
-We wandered through a wilderness, where situations both good and bad arose.
-It was like We had ran through brambles before hitting a flat, seemingly easy path.
-But it never ended; we only faced more difficulties, and there was no other way to go but to push forward.
+For us, we had to stand together through thick and thin.
+At times we felt lost as we wandered through a wilderness, where situations both good and bad arose.
+It was like the only way on this path was a struggle through brambles before hitting a flat, seemingly easy path.
+But it never ended; we thought we had made it, only to face more difficulties, and there was no other way to go but to push forward.
 Looking back, if I was to offer any advice, it is to stand by the person going through the challenging times.
-I wish I'd been more patient and empathetic, offered more love, and understood better what Catherine was going through.
-It's essential to keep hope and positivity alive, and amidst the challenging journey, always look for the little joys along the way.
-Together, we will overcome this arduous journey.
+I wish I'd been more patient and empathetic, offered more love, and understood better what she was going through.

-As a partner to someone who is sick, you are the one person who loves them above all else, and you must be there to offer your unwavering support.
+As a partner and caregiver to someone who is sick, you are the one person who loves them above all else, and you must be there to offer your unwavering support.
 They need you, now more than ever.
 You'll become their anchor, someone they can rely on, someone to help guide them through the storm.
 You may need to absorb some of their frustration and anger like a punching bag, but it's all part of the journey.
 They will need you to hold them, cry with them, and listen to their worries, their fears, and their concerns.
 Most importantly, remember you are there to unconditionally love them, even when things are challenging or uncertain.
 You will be their strength, their support – your presence alone will make a significant difference in their lives.

 Right now, they need you to be there for them, to be the rock they can cling to in this difficult time.
 The journey might be long and challenging, but with you beside them, you will navigate together, offering the love, patience, and understanding they need when they need it.

 It's vital to recognise that caring for someone who is unwell can take a significant toll on your mental and physical wellbeing, and it's okay to ask for help.
 You don't have to figure it out alone.
-My experiences caring for Catherine have shown me that help is available when we need it.
+My experiences caring for my wife have shown me that help is available when we need it.
 Don't hesitate to seek support from family, friends, or medical professionals.

 Receiving assistance can come in different forms, from someone who can drive you to appointments to someone who can take care of the children, and anything in between.